sourcegraph/about/blogposts/2021/deprecating-lsp.md

 published: true
 ---

-As of September 1st, 2021, we will be [merging a change](https://github.com/sourcegraph/code-intel-extensions/pull/664) to the Sourcegraph language extensions that will drop support for querying Language Servers.
+As of September 1st, 2021, we will be [merging a change](https://github.com/sourcegraph/code-intel-extensions/pull/664) to the Sourcegraph language extensions that drops support for querying Language Servers.
 This method of [code intelligence](https://docs.sourcegraph.com/code_intelligence) has not been actively supported for over a year.

 We believe this capability has been unused in the wild for some time.
 Removing the associated code paths will greatly reduce cognitive clutter around merging search-based and precise code intelligence results, and we'll become more able to iterate quickly to provide a great user experience.